ganong-noel/mtg_mods_public/README.md

 All new scripts by Ganong and Noel can be found in the `/gn/` subdirectory.

-The scripts in this directory use python 2.7.
+REQUIREMENTS: The scripts in this directory use python 2.7.
 Full details on the replication environment are below.

 ## Scripts
 1. `gn/cons_model.py` - Implements a partial equilibrium life-cycle model with optimizing households to predict consumption in the presence of housing debt and collateral constraints.
 Can be run from terminal or in IDE.
 See Appendix D for details.